5 Professional Standards and University Procedures

 Faculty Responsibilities Regarding Sexual Harassment of Students

 Tarleton takes the safety of its students seriously and expects you to foster an environment that is free of sexual harassment.
 As a faculty member, you may witness or hear of a student being sexually harassed by a fellow student or a Tarleton employee either in the classroom or a university sanctioned event or activity.
-We expect you to take the appropriate action to stop the sexual harassment which may include asking the students involved to stop the activity and reporting the activity to the Office of Student Judicial Affairs (if between two students) or Human Resources (if it involves a Tarleton employee).
+We expect you to take the appropriate action to stop the sexual harassment which may include asking the students involved to stop the activity and reporting the activity to the Office of Student Judicial Affairs (if between two students) or Employee Services (if it involves a Tarleton employee).

 The Texas A&M University System has established guidelines to ensure the rights and privileges of individuals infected with the Human Immunodeficiency Virus (HIV) are protected.
 Tarleton will not use a person’s HIV status to make employment decisions or determine how service is delivered nor will Tarleton deny services to HIV infected individuals, except as allowed by state or federal law.
 Tarleton complies with the Americans With Disabilities Act provisions protecting all people with disabilities from discrimination in job application procedures, hiring, promotions, discharge, compensation, job training and other terms or conditions of employment.
 For more information see System Regulation 34.04.03, HIV/AIDS in the Workplace and Learning Environment, or System Regulation 33.02.02, Compliance With The Employment Provisions Of The Americans with Disabilities Act.